Charles Brand (general): Early life and career

 Charles Henry Brand was born in Ipswich, Queensland, on 4 September 1873, one of the five children of a farmer.
-He was educated at Bundaburg and Maryborough State Schools and joined the Department of Public Instruction as a teacher in November 1887.
+He was educated at Bundaberg and Maryborough State Schools and joined the Department of Public Instruction as a teacher in November 1887.

 On 17 February 1898, Brand was commissioned as a lieutenant in the Queensland Volunteer Infantry.
 On the outbreak of the Second Boer War in South Africa, he enlisted as a sergeant in the 3rd Queensland (Mounted Infantry) Contingent.
 Brand served with the Rhodesian Field Force from 26 April 1900 to 25 May 1900.
 He was promoted to lieutenant on 25 June 1900 and then in Transvaal participating in the action at Renosterkop on 29 November 1900.
 He then served in the Orange Free State, the Cape Colony, before returning to Transvaal.
 He returned to Australia in June 1901, but in May 1902 he volunteered for a second tour, and was promoted to captain in command of a squadron the 7th Commonwealth Light Horse.
 However, peace was declared before the unit reached South Africa.

 Once more in Australia, Brand resumed his pre-war career as a teacher, teaching at Charters Towers State School from 1903 to 1904.
 He was promoted to captain in the Queensland Volunteer Infantry on 27 March 1903, serving as adjutant from 1 September 1902 to 30 November 1905.

 In 1905, Brand joined the permanent forces as a lieutenant and joined the Administrative and Instructional Corps located in Melbourne.
 He was promoted to the rank of captain in July 1909.
 In 1910, he was sent to India on an officer exchange.
 He served as a General Staff Officer (GSO) at Secunderabad, as Deputy Adjutant and Quartermaster General of the 1st and 2nd Secunderabad Infantry Brigades, as a staff captain with the Secunderabad Cavalry Brigade.
 He also attended the transport and musketry schools in 1911.
 Brand returned to Australia in September 1911 holding the position of General Staff Officer (third grade) (GSO3) in Adelaide until 26 November 1913.
 For a short time in late 1913 Brand took temporary command of the 4th Military District (South Australia), in June 1914 Brand returned to his previous post of GSO3.